Chilling effect: History

 In 1644 John Milton expressed the chilling effect of censorship in Areopagitica:

 The term chilling effect has been in use in the United States since as early as 1950.
 The United States Supreme Court first refers to the "chilling effect" in the context of the United States Constitution in Wieman v.
 Updegraff in 1952.

 It, however, became further used as a legal term when William J. Brennan, a justice of the United States Supreme Court, used it in a judicial decision (Lamont v.
 Postmaster General) which overturned a law requiring a postal patron receiving "communist political propaganda" to specifically authorize the delivery.

 The Lamont case, however, did not center around a law that explicitly stifles free speech.
 The "chilling effect" referred to at the time was a "deterrent effect" on freedom of expression—even when there is no law explicitly prohibiting it.
 However, in general, the term "chilling effect" is also used in reference to laws or actions that may not explicitly prohibit legitimate speech, but rather impose undue burden on speech.

 Chilling effects on Wikipedia users

 Edward Snowden disclosed in 2013 that the US government's Upstream program was collecting data on people reading Wikipedia articles.
 This revelation had significant impact on the self-censorship of the readers, as shown by the fact that there were substantially fewer views for articles related to terrorism and security.
 The court case Wikimedia Foundation v.
 NSA has since followed.

+Chilling effect of employer retaliation

+Although speech may be constitutionally protected from being legally sanctioned by the government, employers in the U.S., for example, are generally free to fire employees who express opinions they disagree with or find offensive.
+The threat of the loss of employment as a consequence of expressing an opinion can have a chilling effect on speech, even on speech that occurs outside the workplace.